Bill Gates Says He's Sorry About Control-Alt-Delete - Slashdot

 C-A-D was probably never a NMI.
 It's serviced by a DOS interrupt handler (INT 1?
 IIRC) and thus you could always change the behavior.
 I'm not absolutely sure the original IBM PC didn't get a real interrupt from the keyboard controller, though.

-Pretty dumb answer (Score:2)
+Pretty dumb answer (Score:4, Interesting)

 "Sure.
 If I could make one small edit I would make that a single key operation."